-In Quests 1 and 2, you learned about Google Drive, how to use formatting tools in a document, and how to upload and download a file.
+In Quests One and Two, you learned about Google Drive, how to use formatting tools in a document, and how to upload and download a file.
 In this Quest you will learn how to rename a document, insert a picture, add a citation, insert a horizontal line, and hyperlink to a separate report or document.
 You will also learn a bit more about copyright and computer ethics.

 Citation: This is information needed to give credit to, or locate, work(s) published or created (a book, paper, article, web site, artwork, composition, music file) by others.

 Hyperlink: A Hyperlink is an element in a digital document that links to another place in the same document or to an entirely different document or website.
 It is typically activated by clicking on a highlighted or underlined word or image on the screen.

-Begin by expanding the Part 1 section below by clicking on the +.
+Begin by expanding the Part One section below by clicking on the +.

 Part 1: Adding an image to your document

 Watch this video and follow the steps below.

-1. In Google Drive, open the poem document created in Quest 1 (4.Collaboration Robert Frost poem or what you named it).
+1. In Google Drive, open the poem document created in Quest One (4.Collaboration Robert Frost poem or what you named it).